Planning for Parenthood

 GW's Employee Assistance Program has a large library of articles, podcasts, videos and webinars related to pregnancy and caring for your child from birth through college.

-Eligible GW employees can take up to 16 weeks of medical leave and 16 work weeks of family leave after the birth of a child under the District of Columbia Family and Medical Leave Act (FMLA).
+Eligible GW employees can take job protected leave under the Family and Medical Leave Act (FMLA) and/or other state and local leave laws.
 Applying for FMLA is important, not only because it is required of you as an employee, but also because it protects your job while you are out on leave.
 Even if you are planning to use sick or vacation time during your leave period, you must still apply for FMLA.
 University policy requires at least 30 days’ notice for FMLA leave.

 While you are applying for FMLA, we recommend that you review GW's short-term disability plans.
 Depending on your years of service and coverage, you may be entitled to disability pay during your FMLA leave.